nicohlr/ipychart/README.md

     mychart = chart.Chart(dataset,  'bar',  options=options)
     mychart

-The charts created are fully configurable, interactive and modular and are displayed in the output of the the cells of your jupyter notebook environment:
+The charts created are fully configurable, interactive and modular and are displayed directly in the output of the the cells of your jupyter notebook environment:

 ![](./images/ipychart.gif)

-All the types of charts present in chart.js are exposed:
+All the 8 types of charts present in Chart.js are exposed:

 - Line
 - Bar